 Eagle Board Information Common to All Districts

-The candidate should appear in full Scout Uniform and be sure to include his merit badge sash to which should be attached all merit badges that he has earned for the rank of Eagle.
+The candidate should appear in full Scout Uniform and be sure to include their merit badge sash to which should be attached all merit badges that they have earned for the rank of Eagle.

 Miscellaneous Eagle Forms: